wikiblocks/wikiblocks-chrome/README.md

 *This project is in the early stages of development and may improve dramatically without warning.*

-Drag the the `wikiblocks.crx` into Chrome extensions window that you can access by visiting chrome://extensions or by going to settings in your Chrome browser.
+Drag the packed extension *wikiblocks.crx* into the Chrome extensions window that you can access by visiting **chrome://extensions** or by going to **Settings** in your Chrome browser.

 Check out [wikiblocks-search](https://github.com/bmershon/wikiblocks-search) for more information about how the extension gets relevant blocks.